 We recommend the following PLA selections:

-PLA is also extremely versatile, with a huge number of different filament blends available.
-Common blends include wood filaments, as well as copper PLA and carbon fiber filament — you can even get glow in the dark PLA for nighttime projects.
+There are a huge number of different filament blends available.
+Common blends include wood filaments, as well as copper PLA and carbon fiber filament — you can even get glow-in-the-dark PLA for nighttime projects.

 ABS (Acrylonitrile Butadiene Styrene)